timble/www.openpolice.be/blog/_posts/2015-04-28-digital-belgium-we-join-hands.md

 ## We join hands

 We, <a href="http://www.timble.net">Timble</a>, strongly believe that an **open development model** is the only way to foster badly-needed government standards, remove the fear of proprietary lock-in for government agencies, and create a large ecosystem that spans the government as a whole.

-Therefore, all of the code of our **open government platform** for the **Belgian Police** is freely available under an open source license on [GitHub.com](https://github.com/belgianpolice).
+Therefore, all of the code of our **open government platform** for the **Belgian Local Police** is freely available under an open source license on [GitHub.com](https://github.com/belgianpolice).
 Anyone can run it, build on it, or submit changes to it.

-The Police Web Platform is the first Belgian government project that uses an **'open everything'** approach.
+The Open Police platform is the first Belgian government project that uses an **'open everything'** approach.
 Setting a benchmark in how governments can innovate using **open source** and **open standards**.